 The result of the United Kingdom's referendum on membership of the European Union, held in June 2016, has raised questions for British citizens living and working in the Netherlands, as well as for businesses in the Netherlands employing Brits.

 After the UK have voted to leave the EU, many British citizens living in the Netherlands are unsure about their future rights for working and living in the Netherlands.
-The UK is set to leave the EU on 31 October 2019, but has now accepted a (flexible) extension until 31 January 2020.
-It is still not clear under what terms.
+The UK was most recently set to leave the EU on 31 October 2019, but has now accepted a (flexible) extension until 31 January 2020.
+It is still not clear under what terms Brexit will take place.
 Fortunately, there are numerous options for non-EU citizens who want to live and work in the Netherlands.

 During negotiations, the UK remains a member of the EU and British citizens retain all their rights under EU law, including that of free movement.
 Despite much speculation and published agreements following discussions with the EU, it is still impossible to definitively say what the future relationship between the UK and the EU will look like.
 It is important for Amsterdam’s economy to maintain close ties to London and the rest of the UK, which is why the City of Amsterdam has remained in close contact with many members of the international business world to discuss potential challenges and chances related to the UK’s secession from the EU.
 Whatever the outcome of the negotiations is, Amsterdam will retain its international outlook, open to Europe as well as the rest of the world.

 For answers to some frequently asked questions and explanations of potential scenarios, see the FAQ produced by the European Commission (pdf).